LudwigStenberg/azure-uppgift-1/README.md

    func start
    ```

-2. Open `docs/index.html` in a browser or with a tool such as Live Server.
+2. Open `docs/index.html` in a browser or with a tool such as the 'Live Server' extension.

 3. Update the `localUrl` in `app.js` if your function runs on a different port